achselschweisz/even-flatter/README.md

 ### noFlattenKeys

+`flatten` function only.

-Provide a list of object keys which will note be flattened.
+Provide a list of (object) keys which will not be flattened. _Nested keys_ must contain the same delimiter as configured for the flattening action.

 ```javascript
 var flatten = require('even-flatter').flatten;